PLA Local Knowledge Endorsement

 - The Lower Area – Margaretness to London Bridge

-- The Upper Area – Wappingness to Putney
+- The Upper Area – London Bridge to Putney

-- What you applied for (First-time Assessment, Revalidation, Certificate amendment, Upgrade examination or Duplicate certificate)
+- Certificate being applied for (i.e. First-time Assessment, Revalidation, Certificate amendment, Upgrade examination or Duplicate certificate)

 What to apply for?